TRADING CRITIQUE LOGO

 How the merger affects existing TD Ameritrade clients

-TD Ameritrade account transition to Schwab
+TD Ameritrade account migration to Schwab

 • You will receive a new Schwab account number, but your investments, trading history, and account information remain the same.